13 Managing Assets¶

 General information about the host.

-Any identifying information collected for the host during scans, e.g., host names, IP and MAC addresses, operating systems, SSH keys and X.509 certificates, is displayed in the section All Identifiers (see Fig. 13.3).
+Any identifying information collected for the host during scans, for example, host names, IP and MAC addresses, operating systems, SSH keys and X.509 certificates, is displayed in the section All Identifiers (see Fig. 13.3).

 Note